Xinglab/TEQUILA-seq/README.md

 #### Detection of subtype-specific transcript isoforms

 We have developed a script, [SubtypeSpecificIsoforms.py](./scripts/SubtypeSpecificIsoforms.py) that identify transcript isoforms with enriched usage in samples in given subtype relative to the samples from other subtypes within tumor.
 Briefly, our script uses the following approach to detect transcript isoforms with subtype-specific usage:
-1. For each transcript identified by ESPRESSO, run a two-sided student-t test (FDR < user-specified threshold & delta_PSI >= user-specified threshold) between each subtype group and the corresponding background group (samples from the rest of subtypes) to identify isoform that has a significantly higher proportion in the given subtype group.
+1. For each transcript identified by ESPRESSO, run a two-sided student-t test (FDR < user-specified threshold & Isoform proportion change (delta_proportion) >= user-specified threshold) between each subtype group and the corresponding background group (samples from the rest of subtypes) to identify isoform that has a significantly higher proportion in the given subtype group.

 Our script can be run as follows:

 ```
 python SubtypeSpecificIsoforms.py [-h] -i /path/to/isoform/proportion/matrix -a /path/to/sample-subtype_match_table -t <number of worker threads> \
-    -c <FDR threshold> -d <deltaPSI threshold> -o /path/to/output/file
+    -c <FDR threshold> -d <delta_proportion threshold> -o /path/to/output/file

 script arguments:
     -h, --help                                          show this message and exit